ibm-watson-iot/iot-python/samples/bluemixZoneDemo/README.md

 ### The Simulated Device
-The second part of the application is a page designed to be ran on a users phone that uses Javascript to simulate device code running on the phone.
-The device code presents the same username & PIN to the backend application for authentication, on asuccessful authentication the backend application will provide the device with the necessary crendentials required to connect securely to the IOT Foundation.
+The second part of the application is a page designed to be run on a users phone that uses JavaScript to simulate device code running on the phone.
+The device code presents the same username & PIN to the backend application for authentication, on a successful authentication the backend application will provide the device with the necessary credentials required to connect securely to the IOT Foundation.

 ---